 Users with API key modification authority can alter system-specific allowed behaviors.
 Meaning these users can give some systems different authorization than others.

 Like the users, API keys are part of the management & security layer of the Inkit platform.

 In conclusion, API keys are your access points to the Render API.
 They must be stored securely and safely.
-Whenever you send a request to the API, you must include your API key.
+You must include your API key whenever you send a request to the API.

 Updated 2 months ago